 There are two particularly important daily elements that individuals applying for asylum are often curious about:

 Family.
 Individuals are often curious as to whether an individual’s family can also be granted asylum.
 An individual can include their spouse and unmarried children under the age of twenty years old.
 If individuals do not include family in an initial asylum application, an individual can petition to bring these family members to the United States once asylum has been granted through a Form I-730, which is also called a Refugee/Asylee Relative Petition.

 Work.
 Individuals will be eligible to work immediately after being granted asylum.
 Individuals might wish to obtain an Employment Authorization Document, which can help for identification purposes.

 The Asylum Process

-Applying for asylum is a particular difficult process for individuals, which involves filing a Form I-589, which is also known as an Application to Extend/Change Nonimmigrant Status.
-The location where an individual submits the Form I-589 however, depends upon a variety of circumstances including:
+Applying for asylum is a particularly difficult process for individuals, which involves filing a Form I-589, which is also known as an Application to Extend/Change Nonimmigrant Status.
+The location where an individual submits the Form I-589, however, depends upon a variety of circumstances including:

 Individuals Applying for Asylum for the First Time Who Are Not Involved in Removal Proceedings.
 Individuals in this type of situation should apply at the U.S. Citizenship and Immigration Service Center that has jurisdiction over the individual’s place of residence.